tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client and the server must share knowledge that the connection is ending in order to avoid a truncation attack.
-Either party may initiate the exchange of closing messages by sending a "close_notify" alert.
+Either party may initiate the exchange of closing messages by sending.
 Any data received after a closure alert is ignored.

 close_notify
 : This message notifies the recipient that the sender will not send